MaiAbdulhamid/Full-Stack-Web-Development-with-React/README.md

  });
  ```
  - You send this to the store.
+ - The payload contains whatever needs to be carried in so the data that is sent back by the addComment.
  - Next, update `comments.js` to initiate action when the action is dispatched by the `ActionCreator` :

  ```